 Mullet Undercut

-The Mullet Undercut reimagines the classic mullet with a sharp, contemporary edge.
+The mullet undercut reimagines the classic mullet with a sharp, contemporary edge.
 The hair at the front and sides is cut even shorter than the traditional style, while the back retains the iconic mullet length.

 The juxtaposition of the closely cropped sides and the elongated back creates a striking, defiant profile.
 In this rendition, the top hair often features a subtle length, enough to style but short enough to contrast dramatically with the back.

-This style can be left natural for a softer appearance or styled with products for a more defined, standout finish.
+The undercut mullet can be left natural for a softer appearance or styled with products for a more defined, standout finish.

 Textured Mullet

-The Textured Mullet emphasizes creating a sense of depth and movement through varied lengths and styling techniques.
+The textured mullet emphasizes creating a sense of depth and movement through varied lengths and styling techniques.
 The cut combines shorter layers at the top with the signature long hair at the back.

 Stylists achieve this effect with careful trimming and sometimes thinning shears to add texture without reducing the overall volume.
 Light use of hair products like wax can define the layers to maintain the look, and the occasional use of a hair clipper for the edges keeps the style looking sharp.